raspberrypi/documentation/usage/scratch/gpio/README.md

 In the Scratch `Examples` directory (found via the `File->open` dialogue and the `Examples` shortcut) you will find a `Motors and Sensors` directory; several new gpio scripts are included.

-- `gpio-demo` - shown above, this is a test of all the basics.
+- `gpio-demo` - shown in the picture above, this is a test of all the basics.
     + Connect a breadboard to your Pi.
     + connect an led to gpio 18 with a 220ohm resistor to ground
     + connect an led to gpio 24 with a 220ohm resistor to ground